Not-Nik/raylib-zig/ReadMe.md

 <img align="left" src="https://github.com/Not-Nik/raylib-zig/blob/master/logo/logo.png" width=256>

 Manually tweaked, auto generated [raylib](https://github.com/raysan5/raylib) bindings for zig.

-Bindings tested on raylib version 3.0
+Bindings tested on raylib version 3.0 and Zig 0.6.0

+Thanks to jessrud and sacredbirdman for their contributions to this binding.

 ## Example
 We can copy the default example with some minor changes: